F1nnM/Rainbow-Cards/README.md

 {
     name: "A display name", // shouldn't be longer than maybe 25 characters
     url: "example.com",     // this can be an url or an ip-address, it may include a port (example.com:8080)
     ssl: true               // should the game use ssl to connect to your server.
                             // It's 2021, everybody should be using SSL encryption on the web, but hey, you do you.
 }
 ```
+If you don't know how to do that, just mail me that information.

 # Run your own, completely separate version of the game
 Please don't run a new instance with the intent of replacing me, however you're welcome to run a new instance of this game for your friends or other groups.